review: Canon 24-70mm f/2.8L II

 - Lens Rentals has a discussion on sample variation with the Canon 24-70mm f/2.8 II

-Finally … my opinion of this lens is clouded.
+Finally … my opinion of this lens is slightly clouded.
 I had wanted it to be stellar, right out of the box.
-It kinda was.
-But often enough, it also kinda wasn’t.
+That first copy I tried, kinda was.
+But often enough, it also wasn’t.
+Chalk this down to Canon’s quality control that isn’t as tight as it should be.

-My recommendation is that if you’re interested in this lens, that you do test it thoroughly before committing those hard-earned $$$; or that if you buy it, you buy it from a reputable dealer like B&H who allows you to return equipment without hesitation.
+My recommendation is that if you’re interested in this lens, that you do test it thoroughly before committing those hard-earned $$$; or that if you buy it, you buy it from a reputable dealer who would allow you to return equipment without hesitation.

 I’ve had issues with my 24-70 (I) lens too.
 According to lensrentals, the plastic collars in the lens wear and fall apart, and this was confirmed when I sent my lens into Canon for repairs.